opalj/opal/README.markdown

 You are ready to go.

-#### Toubleshooting:
+**Toubleshooting**

 When you encounter problems to build OPAL, please consider the following options.

  - Windows users have to adapt the __global__ sbt options such that it does work with UTF-8.
 To achieve this you have to add the JVM parameter `-Dfile.encoding=UTF8` to the sbt's _sbtopts_ file that is located in the sbt installation directory.
- - OPAL depends on JavaFX and therefore requires the Oracle JDK and does NOT work with the OpenJDK.
+ - The OPAL developer tools subproject depends on JavaFX for and therefore, if you want to build everything, the JavaFX libraries need to be on the class path.
+This is always the case when you use the Oracle JDK.
+If you want to use the OpenJDK you have to configure this manually!

 # Using OPAL
 To get started, go to the webpage of the project [The OPAL Project](http://www.opal-project.de) and go to *Articles and Tutorials*.
 Additionally, the code in the `Demos` project contain a very large number of short(er) examples that demonstrate how to solve commonly recurring tasks and most examples can directly be executed.